 What Does Your Social Security Number Say About You?

-Posted by: David Garcia October 11, 2023
+Posted by: David Garcia

-The Origin of the Social Security Number
+The origin of the Social Security Number

 The Social Security number was first introduced as part of the Social Security Act, originally designed to provide financial support for retired workers.